 In 1673 word reached England that the Rev. Josiah Baxter had been ruthlessly murdered in Boston.
-Baxter was an Anglican minister who had gotten caught up in a public debate with a group of Baptists over their interpretations of the Bible, and the Rev. Baxter had gotten the better of the argument.
+Baxter, an Anglican minister, had publicly debated a group of Baptists over their interpretations of the Bible.
+The Rev. Baxter had gotten the better of the argument.
 But his opponents would not let the dispute end there.

 His pamphlet hit the shops in early 1673 with the title: Mr. Baxter baptized in blood, or a sad history of the unparalleled cruelty of the Anabaptists of New England; faithfully relating the cruel, barborous and bloody murder of Mr. Josiah Baxter, an orthodox minister, who was killed by the Anabaptists, and his skin most cruelly flead from off his body.
 Published by his mournful brother.

 “I have published this narrative . . . that the world may see the spirit and temper of those men, and that it may stand as an eternal memorial of their hatred to all orthodox ministers,” Benjamin wrote.

 The news triggered a shock wave in England, then going through wrenching debates over religious tolerance.
 Charles II had returned to the monarchy.
 He had Catholic leanings and tried to introduce greater religious tolerance into the country.
 However, people resisted.
 With most pushing and pulling between the Anglicans and the Catholics, some traditionalists feared that smaller denominations might also attain greater acceptance.
 Proposals in Parliament to give dissenters greater freedom had been stymied, but had considerable support.
 The broadside against the Baptists reinforced the notion that these Baptists threatened civil society.

 The Real Story